Haim Aviv

-Haim Aviv (חיים אביב) (born as Haim Greenspan in Romania, 1940) was an Israeli scientist who specialized in the field of molecular biology.
+Haim Aviv (חיים אביב) (born Haim Greenspan; 1940–2021) was an Israeli scientist who specialized in the field of molecular biology.
 Aviv is considered to have a fundamental role in the shaping of the biotechnology industry in Israel, as he was widely involved in this industry since the late 1970s to this day.

 Birth and education

-Aviv was born in Romania (Arad) in 1940, and migrated to Israel at the age of ten.
+Aviv was born in Arad, Romania in 1940, and migrated to Israel at the age of ten.
 He was raised in the city of Rehovot, where he resided until his death in 2021.
 In his early twenties, he developed an interest in the field of agriculture, and planned a future in this field, almost with no connection to science.
 After completing an M.Sc. in The Faculty of Agriculture at the Hebrew University of Jerusalem, he began his doctorate studies in the Weizmann Institute of Science in Rehovot.
 At first Aviv was interested in the study of plant biology, but he soon found himself fascinated with molecular biology.
 In 1970 Aviv completed his doctorate, which focused on protein synthesis, and was offered a postdoctoral fellowship at the National Institutes of Health (NIH) in the US, Dr. Philip Leder's lab.
 In 1973 he returned to Israel, to the Weizmann Institute of Science, as a senior scientist and was then appointed associate professor with tenure.

 In his spare time, Aviv studied Judaism and Jewish history, especially of The Holocaust.
 He also collected ancient Judaica books.